 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
 Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018 with early adoption permitted.
-The Company is currently assessing the impact of IFRS 15 and plans to adopt the new standard on the required effective date.
+The Company has performed a preliminary assessment and expects no material impact from adopting IFRS 15 and plans to adopt the new standard on the required effective date.